Skip to main content

 }

-• NotShared: the default state when no sync toggles are active.
-These drawings belong only to a specific chart instance.
-SharedInLayout: applies when the Sync drawings to all charts toggle is active.
+• SharedInLayout: applies when the Sync drawings to all charts toggle is active.
 These drawings sync only between charts within the same layout.

 • GloballyShared: applies when the New drawings sync globally toggle is active on the drawing toolbar.
-Drawings associated with the symbol appear on any layout where that symbol is loaded
+Drawings associated with the symbol appear on any layout where that symbol is loaded.

 info

 Save/load adapters should persist each call according to the sharingMode to ensure the user's settings are respected.
+In the example above, GloballyShared drawings are routed to a dedicated bucket so that they can be loaded for the same symbol across any layout.

 Handling deletions